John Semple (minister)

 John Semple was a seventeenth-century minister who served in both Ulster and Scotland.
-He began his ministry by exhorting the people while leading the psalm-singing.
 His Presbyterian principles brought him into opposition to the policies of the civil authorities.
-Semple refused to take The Black Oath, a stance that brought him into conflict with those sent from Dublin to apprehend non swearers.
+Semple refused to take the Black Oath, a stance that brought him into conflict with those sent from Dublin to apprehend non swearers.

 He later relocated to Scotland, where he was named multiple times and threatened with severe punishment throughout his life, including in his 75th year, shortly before his death.

 Entry into ministry

-John Semple occasionally served as precentor at a church in County Down.
-He is said to have been called to the ministry under the following circumstances.
-At the time, it was customary to begin divine service with praise, which continued until the minister had entered the pulpit.
+Semple began his ministry by exhorting the people while leading the psalm-singing.
+He occasionally served as precentor at a church in County Down; at the time, it was customary to begin divine service with praise, which continued until the minister had entered the pulpit.
 On one occasion, when a preacher arrived late, Semple "had an impulse" to expound on the psalm which had been sung, and he did it very well.
 Shortly afterward, he was permitted to begin exhorting in private houses, where many people in various parts of the country heard him.

 The Black Oath

-Deputy Strafford, then ruling in Ireland, sought to gain favor with Charles I. Two Scottish viscounts (Ards and Claneboy), in the North—on whose lands many of the Presbyterian ministers and people had dwelt—found both themselves and their estates in hazard.
+Deputy Strafford, then ruling in Ireland, sought to gain favor with Charles I. Two Scottish viscounts (Ards and Claneboy), in the North - on whose lands many of the Presbyterian ministers and people had dwelt - found both themselves and their estates in hazard.
 And to vindicate them that they had no hand in the business of Scotland, an oath was devised to be imposed on all the Ulster-Scots over the age of 16 as a test of their loyalty.
 The oath required them to abhor the National Covenant in Scotland, or anything similar, and obey the King's royal commands.
 This oath, known as "the Black Oath," was reportedly framed by these two noblemen, and recommended by the Lord Deputy, who urged its enforcement throughout the country starting on 21 May 1639.

 The generality did take it who were not bound with a conscience; others hid or fled, leaving their houses, and goods; and divers were imprisoned and kept in various gaols for a considerable time.
 Those who refused to take the oath, had their names sent to Dublin, where 'pursuivants' were sent to apprehend those deemed disloyal.
 Several individuals were apprehended and taken to Dublin as prisoners, while others managed to escape, despite being actively pursued.
-John Semple is recorded as having narrowly avoided capture by the pursuivants on multiple occasion, evading arrest despite numerous close shaves with the law.
+Semple is recorded as having narrowly avoided capture by the pursuivants on multiple occasion, evading arrest despite numerous close shaves with the law.